GDPR and websites: two years on

 You have a responsibility as a website owner and data controller to keep all data you process secure.
 If you don’t have regular updates and then you are hacked and data is breached, you will need to report this to the ICO.
 That means you could receive a fine.
 So going back to the question… yes you do need to update your WordPress website

 A WordPress website should be updated at least every quarter.
 Furthermore, eCommerce or websites containing customer data should really be updated every two months in order to keep this data secure.
 In addition to this, websites that have a large number of extensions and plugins should also be updated every month.
 We try to avoid using plugins but often clients want or need these because they provide features that would be expensive or time-consuming to build from scratch.
 We have seen a number of companies hacked where the cause was nearly always an out of date plugin that was exploited and allowed a hacker entry to the whole website.
+Take a look at our guide to stop your website from being hacked.

 An update does not take long and does not cost much.
 But a hack will probably cost at least £500 to fix, and there is the loss of customer confidence and potential fine to consider too.